CMG Family of Funds

 Liquid and Accessible Solutions

-The CMG Mauldin Solutions Core Fund seeks to generate capital appreciation.
+The CMG Mauldin Core Fund seeks to generate capital appreciation.
 The Fund invests across various asset classes and sectors of the U.S., foreign and emerging equity and fixed income markets.
-The Fund’s tactical asset allocation approach is managed by the Fund’s sub-advisor, Mauldin Solutions, LLC.
-The Sub-Adviser seeks to achieve the Fund’s investment objective by investing in U.S., foreign and emerging markets equities of any capitalization during sustained equity market rallies and investing defensively in U.S. Treasury securities and other fixed income securities during periods of weakness in equity markets.
-To determine equity market strength and the allocation of the Fund’s assets between equities and fixed income, the Sub-Adviser analyzes and evaluates the research data and market reports of multiple research providers selected by the Sub-Adviser.
-These reports and data include tactical research that focuses on specific asset classes, sectors, investment styles and other market exposures.
+The Fund’s tactical asset allocation approach is managed by the Fund’s co-portfolio managers, Stephen Blumenthal and John Mauldin.
+The Advisor seeks to achieve the Fund’s investment objective by investing in U.S., foreign and emerging markets equities of any capitalization during sustained equity market rallies and investing defensively in U.S. Treasury securities and other fixed income securities during periods of weakness in equity markets.
+To determine equity market strength and the allocation of the Fund’s assets between equities and fixed income, the Advisor analyzes and evaluates the research data and market reports of multiple research providers.
+These reports and data include tactical research that focuses on specific asset classes, sectors, investment styles, and other market exposures.

 The CMG Tactical All Asset Strategy Fund seeks to generate capital appreciation by investing in a portfolio of ETFs that have exposure to U.S. equity indices and sectors, international equities, fixed income, and commodities.
 The strategy utilizes a model-driven investment process that evaluates a global universe of ETFs in determining the Fund’s portfolio allocation.
 The Advisor’s quantitative model ranks each potential ETF investment option based on the price data using proprietary relative strength and momentum indicators.
 ETFs with the highest rankings are selected for investment, periodically re-evaluated and sold when they are no longer considered the highest rated fund in the Advisor’s proprietary model.